 CO2 lasers are ideal for marking or engraving:

 Other applications include vaporization and ablation of painted, anodized, and other coatings without affecting the underlying metals.
 Cutting and drilling of foil, cardboard, paper, leather, and other materials is also possible as well.
-Meanwhile, the medical field has even used CO2 lasers for certain skin treatments and surgeries.
+Meanwhile, the medical field has even used CO2 lasers for certain skin treatments, surgeries, and even contact lenses.

 Ultraviolet or UV lasers operate by passing a standard wavelength laser of 1064 nm through a non-linear crystal, which drops the wavelength to 532 nm.
 After passing through a second crystal, the wavelength is reduced once more.